spacecomx/aws-storage-uploader/README.md

 # Using ts-node (if you have it installed)
 ts-node src/cli.ts --bucket my-bucket --file ./path/to/file.jpg

-# Using the pnpm script
+# Using the npm script (if you added it to package.json)
-pnpm run cli -- --bucket my-bucket --file ./path/to/file.jpg
+npm run cli -- --bucket my-bucket --file ./path/to/file.jpg

+# Using AWS SSO profile
+ts-node src/cli.ts --bucket my-bucket --file ./path/to/file.jpg --profile your-sso-profile
 ```

 ### Running the CLI from the installed package